Professor Cyndi Shannon Weickert

 Run, swim or bake your way to making a positive difference in the lives of people touched by brain and nervous system disorders.

-Neuroscience Research Australia respectfully acknowledges the Bidjigal and Gadigal peoples of the Eora Nation as the Traditional Owners of the Land on which we stand and pay our respects to Elders past, present and future.
+Neuroscience Research Australia respectfully acknowledges the Bidjigal and Gadigal peoples of the Eora Nation as the Traditional Owners of the Land on which we stand and pay our respects to Elders past and present.